gloverab/limbo-on-rails/README.md

 ## Welcome to Limbo!

 Limbo is an app designed to help users make either/or decisions. _"Should I wear the red shirt or the blue shirt?"
-"What kind of cheese should I buy?"_ These are the questions we ask, and these are the questions we want answers for.
-If you want a more in depth answer or discussion, Limbo provides a discussion section that acts almost as a forum.
+"What kind of cheese should I buy?"_ Once a question is submitted with a desired 'deadline' and optional context, other users in the community can vote on which option they see more fit.
+If a user wants a more in depth answer or discussion, Limbo provides a discussion section that acts almost as a forum.

 ## Installation